vega/vega-lite/site/docs/mark/errorbar.md

 An error bar's mark definition contain the following properties:

-{% include table.html props="type,center,extent,orient,color,opacity" source="ErrorBarDef" %}
+{% include table.html props="type,extent,orient,color,opacity" source="ErrorBarDef" %}

 Besides the properties listed above, `rule` and `ticks` can be used to specify the underlying [mark properties](mark.html#mark-def) for different [parts of the error bar](#parts) as well.